DariusCS/aptos-core/crates/aptos-faucet/DEV.md

 ```

 ## Manually testing PostgresStorage
-First, make sure you've got postgres installed and you know your user, database, etc. The tap assumes some reasonable defaults.
+First, make sure you've got [postgres](https://www.postgresql.org/) installed and you know your user, database, etc. The tap assumes some reasonable defaults.

 Run the tap with postgres storage and a fake funder.
 ```
 cargo run -- run -c configs/testing_postgres.yaml
 ```
-By default this will handle running the DB migrations for you.
+By default this will handle running the database migrations for you.

 Submit a request:
 ```